Courseiva

 Why this answer

-Azure Stream Analytics can ingest from Event Hubs, perform windowed aggregations (e.g., Tumbling window for rolling average), detect anomalies using conditional logic, and output to both Cosmos DB and Event Grid.
-It handles partitioning automatically and is stateful.
-Option A is correct.
+Azure Stream Analytics (Option D) is the most appropriate service for this scenario.
+It can ingest from Event Hubs, perform windowed aggregations (e.g., Tumbling window for rolling average), detect anomalies using conditional logic, and output to both Cosmos DB and Event Grid.
+It handles partitioning automatically and provides stateful processing with low latency.

 MCQmedium